 Leo Zaibert’s work is focused on punishment, forgiveness, and related phenomena.
 He is thus interested generally in ethics, the philosophy of law, and political philosophy.
-His over 90 publications include three sole-authored books and three sole-edited volumes.
+His over one hundred publications include three sole-authored books and three sole-edited volumes.
 His most recent book, Rethinking Punishment, was published by Cambridge University Press in 2018, and has been the subject of several symposia and special journal issues – both in the United States and abroad.
 He serves on the Editorial Board of several leading philosophy journals; he has held a number of Visiting Posts, including at New York University, the University of Geneva, the University of Toronto, Pace Law School, and Amherst College; and he has been awarded a number of prestigious fellowships, including from the National Endowment of the Humanities, the Alexander von Humboldt Foundation, and the H.L.A.
 Hart Fellowship from Oxford University.